You can be banned (disqualified) from driving if you either:

 The court will decide how long the disqualification will last, based on how serious they think the offence is.

 You can be banned from driving if you already have 12 or more penalty points on your licence.
 Your ban can last:

 - 6 months, if you get 12 or more penalty points within 3 years

 - 12 months, if you get a second disqualification within 3 years

 - 2 years, if you get a third disqualification within 3 years

 Disqualified for 56 days or more

 If you’re disqualified for 56 days or more you must apply for a new licence before driving again.

-You might also have to retake your driving test or take an extended driving test before getting your new licence.
+You might also have to retake your driving test or take an extended driving test before getting your full licence.
 The court will tell you if you have to do this.